n-brock/website/README.md

 An advocate for User Centered Design and applying Human Factors evaluation methodologies to uncover inefficiencies (wicked problems) and enhance the experiences that are brought to life.

 ## United States Army, Artificial Intelligence Integration Center (AI2C)

+The Artificial Intelligence Integration Center (AI2C) is to connect the Army with the broader AI community, identify and develop new AI technologies, and apply them to address challenges in the field.
+It aims to accelerate the development and deployment of AI solutions to improve decision-making, enhance warfighting capabilities, and advance the Army's readiness.

+**🚨 CHALLENGE 🚨**

+**👨‍🔧 My role**

-The management and facilitation of product experiences involving the use of artificial intelligence and predictive feature rich experience was the focus of my work.
+My work focused on the management and facilitation of product experiences involving the use of artificial intelligence and predictive feature rich experience.
 Advocating early in the process to perform exploratory methods, our focus was in performing design audits to existing or in-development products as well as the preparation and conducting of heuristic reviews for the portfolio of AI2C products.

-**🚨 CHALLENGE**

-**👨‍🔧 My role**

 <a href="project1.md">Read More about Project</a>